ARE Series: Project Development & Documentation | PPD

 Study Tips

-ARE Handbook - Look over the handbook and see what they want you to study.
+ARE Handbook: Look over the handbook and see what they want you to study.
 Go back often to reference the handbook to make sure you are studying for each section.

-Resource Guide - Download my resource guide to show you what resources are best for this exam.
+Resource Guide: Download my resource guide to show you what resources are best for this exam.
 Below are a few important areas to review in these resources.

 IBC - egress distances, clearances, door widths, occupancy classifications, and separations

-Arch graphic standards ch 5, 7, 8
+Arch graphic standards

 The Architect's Studio Companion (ASC) - This is critical for this exam and PDD.
-Read it cover to cover - seriously.
-Pay attention to pg 39 - lateral structural systems and pg 74: systems, specifically look at the diagrams shown.

 Building Construction Illustrated - This is needed for understanding construction details.
-You want to pay extra attention to Chapter 10.
-This is will critical for PDD, but worth looking into now.

 Sun, Wind, & Light - This book is critical for this exam!
 Don't skip it.
 It's also a great book for your studio, so it's worth the investment.
 I have heard the 2nd edition is better than the 3rd, but I have the 3rd and it is great.

-Cornell Notes You may have not used these since high school (do they even still teach these in school??), but there is value in notes!
+Cornell Notes: You may not have used these since high school (do they even still teach these in school??), but there is value in notes!
 Take notes while you're studying.

 Hold Yourself Accountable!
 Schedule it, create an incentive for yourself, join a study group...do anything to hold yourself accountable.
 It's so easy to put off taking the exam, so design a way to make it harder for yourself to push it aside.

 Now, what really helped me pass the second time around (other than taking it and studying really hard the first 2 times) was completely shifting my perspective on the exams!
 I transformed the way I studied and took the exams, which I teach in Mind Over ARE.
-I also incorporated Amber Book and Hyperfine which really helped!
-Amber Book really helped solidify all the concepts in my brain.
-I could visualize the answers when taking the test, so for me, the videos really helped me grasp the information.
-As always, I go into a lot more detail in my video/podcast episode, so make sure to check it out!
-Hyperfine's questions were laid out in a very similar way to the exams which was amazingly helpful.
-Working through the example exam helped better prepare me for the questions.

 Homework